KunalMehta205/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction
-Analyzing the quality of wine
+Analysis of quality of wine

 In this project I have analysed the quality of Red Wine using the data visualization techniques and graphs.